4 Channel Partner Program Managing Approaches for Vendors.

 This resulted in partners having to adjust their schedule and prioritize their work around the convenience of vendors.

-Nowadays, such scenarios may exist but are combined with digital resources of content that can be accessed 24/7.
+Nowadays, such scenarios may exist but are combined with digital resources.

 Partners require vendors to make their lives more convenient, not the other way around.
-Whether it’s a press release on the unveiling of a new product, PDF infographic on how-to market a specific product, media alert on industry-related news, or 2-minute product training video tutorial—vendors must make a comprehensive catalog of diverse, relevantly informative resources always available.
-And routinely audit and/or clean-out content that no longer applies.
+Whatever the information, vendors must make a comprehensive catalog of diverse, relevantly informative resources always available.
+In addition, vendors need to routinely audit and/or clean-out content that no longer applies.

 3) [Constructively] Assist During Lead Generation Process